sergiiriabokon/sse-sample/README.md

 Implementation of Server Push technology in pure Rust without any external dependencies.

-Based on on-thread web-server example, that emits server-side events on /sse path.
+Based on one-thread web-server example, that emits server-side events on /sse path.

 to run